telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     manual](../admin/database_admin.md#deleting-expired-documents)).
     You can extend the duration of a subscription by updating it, as described [in this document](duration.md#extending-duration).
-    We are using a date far enough (year 2040 :) to be sure that the subscription will not expire while you run this tutorial.
+    We are using a date far enough away in time (year 2040) hoping the subscription will not expire while you run this tutorial :).
 -   The `conditions` element defines the "trigger" for the subscription.
 The `attrs` field contains a list of attribute names.
-They define the "triggering attributes", i.e. attributes that upon creation/change due to [entity creation](#entity-creation) or [update](#update-entity) trigger the notification.
+These names define the "triggering attributes", i.e. attributes that upon creation/change due to [entity creation](#entity-creation) or [update](#update-entity) trigger the notification.
 -   The rule is that if at least one of the attributes in the `conditions.attrs` list changes (e.g. some kind of "OR" condition), then a notification is sent.
     For example, in this case, when Room1 pressure changes, the Room1 temperature value is notified, but not pressure itself.
-If you want also pressure to be notified, the request would need to include "pressure" within the `notifications.attrs` list (or to use an empty attribute vector, which means "all the attributes in the entity").
+If you want pressure to be notified as well, the request would need to include "pressure" within the `notifications.attrs` list (or to use an empty attribute vector, which means "all the attributes in the entity").
 Now, this example here, to be